NTC09/Using-Tailscale-with-Parsec-Moonlight-and-a-VPS/README.md

 #### For Moonlight

-You just need to add new PC using the Tailscale ip address.
+You just need to add new PC using the Tailscale ip address of the VPS.

 ---